nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📄 Docs | 2025-06-02 | Update README.md

+- Modified README.md in auq_frontend
+- To provide updated information and instructions for the project
+- Used Markdown language for formatting

+This update aims to improve the project's documentation, making it more comprehensive and user-friendly.

 ## 🗃️ DB | 2025-06-01 | Added new schema diagram and mascot image

 - Added new Supabase schema diagram to auq_database (supabase-schema-diagram.svg)